PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 If you have a more intricate, complete, perhaps multi-window design in mind, then PySimpleGUI still could be your best choice.

-This package is not only great to use as your first GUI package, but it also teaches how to design and utilize a GUI.
+This package is not only great to use as your first GUI package, but it also teaches how to design and use a GUI.
 It does it better than the existing GUIs by removing the syntax, and lengthy code that can take an otherwise very simple appearing program into something that's completely unrecognizable.
 With PySimpleGUI your 'layout' is all you need to examine to see the different GUI Elements that are being used.

 Why does PySimpleGUI make it any easier to learn about GUIs?
 Because it removes the classes, callback functions, object oriented design to better get out of your way and let you focus entirely on your GUI and not how to represent it in code.